jiaoshuntian/ivory-operator/docs/content/tutorial/disaster-recovery.md

----
-title: "Disaster Recovery and Cloning"
+# Disaster Recovery and Cloning
-date:
-draft: false
-weight: 85
----

 Perhaps someone accidentally dropped the `users` table.
 Perhaps you want to clone your production database to a step-down environment.
 Perhaps you want to exercise your disaster recovery system (and it is important that you do!).

 Regardless of scenario, it's important to know how you can perform a "restore" operation with IVYO to be able to recovery your data from a particular point in time, or clone a database for other purposes.